 How about a delicious sugar-free lunchbox slice?
 This recipe from Sugar Free Kids is one of the more simple lunch box recipes that can be used with pretty much any fruit filling.
 It makes 18 slices and comes egg, sugar and wheat free.

-You might also enjoy reading 100 Healthy Lunchbox Ideas for Kids
+You May Also Enjoy 100 Healthy Lunchbox Ideas for Kids

-You can never go wrong with banana pancakes, banana bread or BANANA MUFFINS.
+You can never go wrong with banana pancakes, banana bread or banana muffins.
 This recipe from Family Budgeting is so simple and the muffins just take minutes to prep.
-You could use silicon moulds to save on the disposable paper and hold back on some of the sugar within the recipes.
+You could use silicone moulds to save on the disposable paper and hold back on some of the sugar within the recipes.
 You could also add some chocolate chips for a sweet treat at the weekend.